 Put a gratin dish under the grill to warm up for a few mins.
 Arrange cauliflower in the dish.
 Pour sauce over.
 Scatter with the tomatoes, breadcrumbs and Parmesan.
 Grill for about 5 mins.
-Season with pepper.
+Finally, season your cauliflower cheese with pepper.

 Top tip for making Cauliflower cheese gratin